 To accomplish this we

 While not perfect the net effect of these steps is to produce statistics that closely approximates the number of actual persons viewing the abstract of a paper or download a full text file.
+Note that the counts for downloads only includes downloads that are made by clicking on a download link in a participating RePEc service.

 Robots and spiders (the software that index the web) account for some 60% of the hits to these sites.
 The statistics would be completely misleading if we did not remove the accesses made by robots.